The following assumes that you are not installing the burp server via a

 distribution's package management system.

-you have openssl, zlib, librsync, uthash and yajl libraries and development
+that you have openssl, zlib, librsync, and uthash libraries and development

 With debian or ubuntu, this command should install them for you: